Roberto-Tapia/Sebastian/README.md

 **Tech used:** HTML, CSS, MJML

 My client needed to collect data from clients.
-Clients would input data on a form, and that data would then be input into an email to be sent out.
+Clients would input data on a form, and that data would then be inserted into an email to be sent out.
 At first, I started using tables to format the email templates.
 This allowed me to create a clear structure that organized the data in a logical way.
 However, I soon found that unless using a responsive template, designing an e-mail from scratch requires extensive knowledge of special cases and ghost tables to make it responsive.

 That's when I discovered MJML, a markup language specifically designed for responsive email templates.
 With MJML, I was able to create email templates that were not only clean and organized, but also visually appealing and easy to read on any device.